 In another welcome change that will surely bode well for those with shorter inseam lengths, the street-biased FTR, FTR S and FTR R Carbon will now use 17-inch cast-aluminum wheels and high-quality Metzeler Sportec rubber.
 It is a departure from the authentic flat track look that Dunlop DT3-R tires and 19- and 18-inchers achieved, but this is a move that highlights function over form.

 Not only that, but the three bikes have reduced the front and rear suspension travel by over an inch to 4.7 inches.
-Between the smaller wheels and lower suspension, the three FTR’s feature a much more accessible 32.3-inch seat height, down a whopping 1.4 inches.
-Lastly, the ProTaper handlebar is 1.5-inches shorter.
+Between the smaller wheels and lower suspension, the three FTR’s feature a much more accessible 32.2-inch seat height, down 0.9-inch.
+Lastly, the ProTaper handlebar is 1.5 inches narrower.

 Meanwhile, the scrambler themed FTR Rally is equipped with wire-spoke 19- and 18-inch wheels, shod with Pirelli Scorpion Rally STR rubber.